 One of the most common places sugar will hide is in your store-bought salad dressings.
 Make your own (like this Paleo Caesar Salad Dressing); this way you control the amount of sugar (as well as the salt and soybean/canola oil).
 It’s easy to make your own!
 Remember: for most vinaigrettes, the ratio is three parts oil to one part vinegar.
 Great oils to use are extra virgin olive oil, walnut oil, and avocado oil.
 You can use Balsamic vinegar or other flavored vinegars.
 Plain white vinegar or cider vinegar works as well in a pinch.
 You can also add a bit of lemon juice, a pinch of salt and pepper, maybe some dried herbs, and a dab of honey if you want a bit more sweetness.
 Start with all ingredients at room temperature for the best emulsion.

 If you are weaning yourself back off of sugar, one of the easiest ways to do it is to give yourself a “quota” when it comes to sugar, and use it on dessert.
 If you normally eat dessert every day, then cut sugar by avoiding all sweets except at dessert.
 Over the next few weeks, cut back the amount of desserts you have per week.
 Another way to help is to replace half of your desserts with fresh fruit.

 7. Give Yourself Rules About Dessert

-Leading in from the last point, once you’ve cut your sugar intake back to just desserts, you should then start weaning yourself off of desserts.
+Leading in from the last point, once you’ve cut sugar intake back to just desserts, you should then start weaning yourself off of desserts.
 Give yourself certain days of the week to eat desserts (and no, don’t say “every day that ends in ‘day.”)
 Say, for example, you only eat them on even days, or on weekends, or on special occasions.